M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

 ' // Create object by CLSID and path.
 Public Function CreateObjectEx( _
                 ByRef path As String, _
-                ByRef Clsid As guid) As IUnknown
+                ByRef Clsid As GUID) As IUnknown

     Dim hLib    As Long
     Dim lpAddr  As Long